-$^{\rm 12}$ By catch of 483 tonne reported in 2005-06.
+10 Bycatch of 483 tonne reported in 2005-06.

-Appendix One - History of Kahawai Fisheries
+Appendix 1 - History of kahawai fisheries

 Kahawai has a long history of use in New Zealand.
 It was a frequent catch, and an important food for Maori in some areas.
 Early New Zealand authors have described the abundance and sheer visual spectacle of huge schools of kahawai.
 They describe the hard fighting qualities of kahawai on rod and reel and lament the decline of this major inshore species.
-Some of this history is best described by the authors of the time, as in the excerpts below.
+Some of this history is best described by the authors of the time, as in the excerpts below and in Appendix 1.